fdemoor/spark-benchmark/README.md

 ### {lr,lr-basic}.csv

-Each line corresponds to a statement.
-First number is an identifier (a counter incremented at each statement), next is the time value.
+First number is an identifier, next are the time values which should be summed up.
+The identifiers are:

+* 0: feature engineering

+* 1: data loading

+* 2: model training

+* 3: model testing

 ## Bixi Linear Regression